 Sports and Adventures

 Bosnia and Herzegovina played host to XIV winter Olympics in 1984.
 Some claim that the winter sports and ski resorts here are more attractive than Slovania, Austria or Italy.
-I remember last time when I enjoyed winter sports or snow sports was in Switzerland.
+I remember last time when I wore my skis was in Switzerland.
 Mountains like Maglic, which is the highest peak of Bosnia or others like Volujak, Zelengora (famous for the glacial lakes) or Bjelašnica, which hosted the competitions during the Winter Olympics, each is a tourist attraction and I have never tried skiing in my life, perhaps this is the place where I can try my hand out.
 It’s not only Winter sports but mountains along with glacial lakes also gives you opportunity for other sports like mountain biking, hiking, paragliding and water sports like rafting and others.

 Bosnia and Herzegovina is rich in natural resources and the three national parks that they have are one of the major tourist attractions.
 There are three national parks namely Sutjeska, which has Perucica or one of the last few primeval forests in Europe, then there is Kozara national park with its dense forest surrounded by hills has earned the title of green beauty of Krajina and Una National park, named after the river which passes through it was built from a heal of debris and remnants of war is now rebuilt and a favourite with the tourists.